Pathway Overview

 pw.run()

-This will launch the computation, each update in the input data streams automatically triggering the update of the whole pipeline!
-The computation will not stop, waiting for new updates, until the process is killed.
+This will launch the computation.
+Each update in the input data streams will automatically trigger the update of the whole pipeline.
+The computation will not stop, and will poll for new updates until the process is killed.

 What is Pathway?

-You wonder what might be the issues with streaming data and how Pathway resolves them?
+Wondering what are the main challenges when working with streaming data and how Pathway resolves them?
 You can find all the answers and more in our introduction to Pathway.

 Your first realtime app with Pathway

-To get started with Pathway, follow our tutorial and build a simple your first realtime streaming app using Pathway.
-You will learn how easy it is to create a end-to-end realtime app using Pathway.
+To get started with Pathway, follow our tutorial and build your first realtime streaming app using Pathway.
+You will learn how easy it is to create an end-to-end realtime app using Pathway.

 Key concepts

-To use Pathway to its full potential, it is primordial to have a basic understanding on the underlying engine of Pathway.
-Our article on the key concepts of Pathway will provide you valuable insights on how Pathway works.
+To use Pathway to its full potential, let's get a basic understanding of the underlying engine.
+To dig deeper, our article on the key concepts of Pathway will provide you valuable insights on how Pathway works.

 Streaming and static modes

 Pathway is made for streaming data but also provides a static mode to facilitate debugging and testing.
-All you need to know about those two modes is presented in this article.
+All you need to know about those two modes is presented in this article describing the uses of the streaming and static modes of Pathway.

-Must-read for both first-timers and veterans alike, the survival guide gathers the most commonly used basic elements of Pathway.
+Must-read for both first-timers and veterans alike, the First-steps guide gathers the most commonly used elements of Pathway.

 To go further

-As we continue you will see some more advanced programming constructs which provide a lot of flexibility to Pathway:
+As you continue you will see some more advanced programming constructs which provide a lot of flexibility to Pathway, for example:

 This, and a lot more, is covered in recipes in the Pathway cookbook - try these for a start: